sachinchoolur/lightGallery/site-astro/src/content/docs/virtualization.md

 ## Zero-cost interaction

-The thumbnail window advances only at **commit points** — release, slide change, resize — never per `pointermove`.
+The thumbnail window advances only at **commit points**, release, slide change, resize, never per `pointermove`.
 Dragging the strip costs nothing extra; the overscan covers the in-flight stretch.
 A fast fling renders its whole flight corridor before the glide starts, so the strip never shows blank thumbnails mid-flight, and shrinks